Types Of Agave Plants For The Garden

 Agave Macroacantha (Black-Spined Agave)

-Agave Macroacantha known as the Large-Thorned or Black-Spined Agave it is has medium-sized leaf rosettes with narrow blue-gray leaves ending in sharp 1” inch black terminal spines at the tips.
+Agave Macroacantha, known as the Large-Thorned or Black-Spined Agave, has medium-sized leaf rosettes with narrow blue-gray leaves ending in sharp 1” inch black terminal spines at the tips.

 Plant form a colony with offsets.
 Flowers have a purplish-green color, usually small, with no distinct scent.
 Prefers full sun.